vercel/next.js/docs/api-reference/next/image.md

 ### Domains

-To protect your application from abuse, you must define a list of image provider domains that you want to be served from the Next.js Image Optimization API.
+To protect your application from bad actors, you must define a list of image provider domains that you want to be served from the Next.js Image Optimization API.
 This is configured in with the `domains` property in your `next.config.js` file, as shown below:

 ```js
 module.exports = {